icn-team/internet-drafts/draft-muscariello-intarea-hicn.md

 # Acknowledgements
-The authors would like to thank David Ward, David Oran, Paul Polakos, Mark Townsley, Mauro Sardara and Alberto Compagno for suggestions on how to improve the architecture and the current document.
+The authors would like to thank David Ward, David Oran, Paul Polakos, Mark Townsley and Alberto Compagno for suggestions on how to improve the architecture and the current document.